vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 different from just not having an opinion or story at all on why it matters.

+#### Ask about goals, but with care

+As a first pass, it's better to ask about goals if they aren't clear to you (or even if you think they're clear to you, but want to confirm).
+However, asking too much about goals that you should already know can expose your cluelessness.
+So ask a little bit, but if you feel like you're revealing a lot of cluelessness, think about selecting an environment and context for information-gathering where you can patch your cluelessness without putting it on display or using up a lot of people's time.

+For instance, if you're in a group meeting and are discussing the rationale for a task assigned to you, and you get into a multi-step discussion about why it's wortwhile, take the discussion offline rather than wasting the group's time.
+And, if you feel like you're going through the same set of questions about goals that you've already asked and received answers to, stop and go recall the result of the original discussion, to identify exactly what parts you are still unclear about.

 ### Being cluey about your own evaluation

 Being clued-in about how you're perceived is important (though it's